cataliniovita/shodanalyzer/README.md

 Shodanalyzer also compares the open ports with a list of 1000 ports stored in ``tcp_ports`` and ``udp_ports`` files.
 Both files contains a top 1000 common ports on tcp and udp protocols.

+### Honeyscore

+Shodan have also a honeypot detector: [honeyscore](https://honeyscore.shodan.io/).
+We can track a possible honeypot IP using this API.
+The honeyscore will be ranked with a maximum of 1.0 score.
+So, a score bigger and equals than 0.5/1.0 will be detected as a honeypot.